Qianzhong Commandery

 Qianzhong Commandery (黔中郡) was a historical commandery of the state of Chu during the Warring States period (481 BC – 221 BC).
 It was mentioned in the section Biography of Su Qin (蘇秦列傳) of Sima Qian's Records of the Grand Historian or Strategies of the Warring States.
-It is located roughy in modern-day western Hunan and eastern Guizhou.
+It is located roughly in modern-day western Hunan and eastern Guizhou.
 The seat of Qianzhong Commandery was in present-day Yuanling County, with the historic site centered 10 km west of the seat of the county.